What is an eSIM?

 Written by the Simsimsim team.
 Last updated: 2026-05-19.

-Simsimsim is a new travel eSIM marketplace — transparent pricing, no fake testimonials, bilingual EN/RU support.
+Simsimsim is a travel eSIM marketplace — transparent pricing, no fake testimonials, bilingual EN/RU support.